 The opening is very vinous, almost marsalate, and flows like velvet in the mouth (perfect gradation in this sense).
 A pleasantly spicy tip evokes mulled wine, with a slice of orange and bits of red apple floating around.
 More wood in the background.
 This is definitely not the ‘usual’ Sherried.

 The finish is medium-long, very dry, of spices, red wine and lots of warmth.

-Soft and persuasive, drinkable without being pleasurable, with those slight strident wine notes that give it three dimensions.
+Soft and persuasive, very pleasant, with those slight strident wine notes making it three-dimensional.